-Our collaborators on these studies about coral resilience and applied genetics are the University of Southern California, University of Miami and University of North Carolina Wilmington.
+Our collaborators on these studies about coral resilience and applied genetics are the University of Southern California and the University of Miami.
 Our joined research will not only reveal how particular corals with certain characteristics may be used for local restoration, but how corals in general have evolved to cope with climate change and other stressors.
 These findings will be an important basis for practitioners throughout the Caribbean to start integrating climate change aspects into coral restoration work

 Gained knowledge is shared in joined workshops on coral reproduction and restoration that are held annually at the Cape Eleuthera Institute and elsewhere in the Caribbean.
 In 2016, during the initial workshop, elkhorn coral recruits were successfully produced in the Bahamas for the first time.

 Why do we need restoration in the Bahamas?
 The Bahamas are known for its brilliant blue waters and pink sand beaches, and feature one of the largest reefs in the Caribbean.
-Sadly though, Bahamian corals have suffered the same fate as others throughout the region: dramatic declines due to disease, pollution, and climate change (status of Caribbean coral reefs by NOAA).
+Sadly though, Bahamian corals have suffered the same fate as others throughout the region: dramatic declines due to disease, pollution, and climate change.
 Recent surveys of reefs in The Bahamas have shown a decline in coral coverage to an average of only 10-15% compared to a few decades ago―depending on reef zone―and high coverage of seaweed.
 Bahamian reefs suffer the same problems as most reefs in the Caribbean, but to add up to the already long list of challenges for coral survival the waters around the Bahamas Islands are mostly shallow.
 This means, water temperature raises more easily, leading to extensive algal growth, in turn fostered by elevated nutrient levels, and reoccurring coral bleaching.

 This project complements other approaches to restore coral populations, such as in situ nurseries and micro-fragmentation, increase grazing by restoring Diadema populations and protecting parrotfish, and the creation of marine protected areas to cover 20% of the nearshore waters of The Bahamas.